Good Friday – a day of rest for some, but for me, it was a day to hike a mountain.

 Mt Barney (1351 metres) is the fourth highest peak in Queensland and the highest in the McPherson Range of mountains region.

-Mount Lindesay (1175 metres) with its distinctive looking tiered summit is another peak popular with photographers, but only for very experienced rock and mountain climbers.
+Mount Lindesay (1175 metres) with its distinctive looking tiered summit is another peak popular with photographers but is only for very experienced rock and mountain climbers.

 Mt Maroon (967 metres) is Mt Barney’s neighbour and is climbable but steep in parts.
 With minimal signage and the steep drop off edges, it is recommended Mt Maroon be climbed with a guide (at least for the first time.)